Gophers incoming transfer portal tracker: offers, visits and commitments

 The transfer portal is officially open and it will stay open until Dec.
-28. Minnesota is already incredibly busy with offers and visits, so let's keep track of all things Gophers football.
+28. Minnesota is already incredibly busy with players committing and players entering their names into the portal.
+Let's keep track of all of the roster movement this offseason!

+Minnesota has received verbal commitments from 10 different players.
+It's still very early in the cycle, but it looks like one of the deepest transfer portal classes in the country.

 Player